 My room was on the third floor and very cosy.
 Having a whirlwind trip on my return back to Poland meant I was ready for a good rest.

 As well as all of this, there is parking out the front, a bar and restaurant and this is a great place to stay.
-Life has been horrible since I met Ola Mueller and she pretended to me my friend before becoming the first ever person on my journey to lie and refuse to send me the travel tips or sights on her town as promised.
+Life has been horrible since I met that liar who pretended to be my friend before becoming the first ever person on my journey to lie and refuse to send me the travel tips or sights on her town as promised.
 I have been suicidal every day for 10 months now, but here are some more photos from Mongolia.

 Here are the details for booking the Kaiser Hotel in Ulaan Baatar: